Billingegroup/cookiecutter/README.md

 desired change in our package structure.

 ### DISCLAIMER
+See the API/documentation workflow below.
-do not delete/remove any files before confirming that it is absolutely not necessary. contact Simon (or Andrew) for assistance. most files will only need to be copied over or moved, deleting should only be done if you are absolutely certain there is no need for that file. note that the api file folder will have to be repopulated, and the api docs may have to be renamed.
+Do not delete/remove any files before confirming that it is absolutely not necessary. contact Simon (or Andrew) for assistance.
+Most files will only need to be copied over or moved, deleting should only be done if you are absolutely certain there is no need for that file.
+Note that the api file folder will have to be repopulated, and the api docs may have to be renamed.

 1. In your `dev` folder, fork and clone the package that you are preparing for release
 4. `cd` into the top level directory of that project